SeisComP/main/apps/tools/inventory/scinv/descriptions/scinv.rst

 It checks the consistency of the inventory using :ref:`scinv_check` before synchronization.
-The applications inventory is either read from the database or given with *--inventory-db*.
+The applications inventory is either read from the database or given with :option:`--inventory-db`.
 As a result all information in the source is written to target and target does not contain any additional information.
 The source must hold all information.
 This works different to merge.
-If an output file is specified with *-o* no notifiers are generated and sent via messaging.
+If an output file is specified with :option:`-o` no notifiers are generated and sent via messaging.

 This command is used by :file:`etc/init/scinv.py` as follows: